Couples Therapy Exercises: DIY Relationship Guide for Couples

 Difficulty Level: Easy

-Materials Needed: The free Gottman Card Decks app (available from the App or Google Play store)
+Materials Needed: The free Gottman Card Decks app (available for free from the App or Google Play store)

 A key factor in long-term relationship stability is whether couples make space in their minds for their partner’s world.
 Resilient couples often have a detailed “map” of their relationship, one that includes each person’s needs, preferences, experiences, and perspective.